Deokishisu/FRLG-Plus/FEATURES.md

 - The bag pockets wrap around when switching between them.
 - Left and Right in the TM Case and Berry Pouch scrolls faster.
 - Infinite TM usage.
 TM prices have been modified to reflect this.
 TMs do not restore PP when learned, like in BW/B2W2.
+	* The missable TM44 Rest from the S.S.
+Anne has been added to the Celadon Dept. Store inventory.
+	* TM10 is no longer available through Pickup and is instead available in the Celadon Dept. Store.
 - EV-reducing berries ported from Emerald (the Pomeg glitch was fixed during the port).
 Otherwise worthless berries obtainable as hidden items or through Pickup have been changed to these.
 - When a repel expires, the player will be asked whether they want to use another immediately, like in Black 2 and White 2.
 - The Generation III Poké Ball varieties can be purchased in Silph Co. after it has been liberated from Team Rocket.